5jt/Tatin/docs/source/user-commands.md

 Where `source` is

--    a [search pattern](#search-patterns), ignore any command options, fetch and show the package config file
+-    a [search pattern](#search-patterns) including a registry alias or URL, ignore any command options, fetch and show the package config file
 -    a path to a package folder, show its config file `apl-package.json`, creating it if necessary

 If `source` is omitted,